List of DC Universe locations: LexCorp

-LexCorp (also called LuthorCorp) is an international multi-corporation founded and owned by Lex Luthor.
+LexCorp is an international multi-corporation founded and owned by Lex Luthor.
 The company is based in Metropolis and is headquartered in LexCorp Tower.
 In other continuities, it is also known as LuthorCorp or L-Corp.
-Employees of LexCorp include Mercy Graves, Lana Lang, Eve Teschmacher, Otis, Sydney Happersen, Gretchen Kelley, Sebastien Mallory, Ali Jessop, Cheryl Kimble, and Amanda McCoy.

 LexCorp was founded primarily to serve as a front to Luthor's criminal enterprise while simultaneously being a symbol of Luthor's victory over Superman, as Luthor values defeating Superman over financial gain.
 After acquiring several smaller businesses, LexCorp grows rapidly into a diverse international conglomerate.
 By the timeframe of the Alliance invasion it was estimated that LexCorp either directly or indirectly employed nearly two-thirds of Metropolis' population of 11 million people, dominating commerce around much of the world.
 Luthor intends to convert LexCorp into a legitimate operation after his retirement from crime; in the future, LexCorp becomes a successful non-criminal enterprise.

-When Luthor becomes President of the United States, he appoints Talia al Ghul as the CEO of LexCorp.
-Talia donates a large portion of its profits to the Wayne Foundation during Superman and Batman's year-long absences.
-Following Luthor's dismissal as president, he fires Talia and reassumes control of LexCorp.

-Following Luthor's public acquittal from criminal charges, Lana Lang becomes LexCorp's CEO.
-Lang is dismissed from her post due to a contractual clause in all LexCorp employment charters forbidding aiding Superman in any way, after she attempted to use a LexCorp security unit to aid Superman in a battle against Atlas.

-A year after the events of Infinite Crisis, Lex Luthor is stripped of his wealth and assets; LexCorp is dissolved and sold to several competitors, most notably Wayne Enterprises.